k2view-academy/K2View-Academy/articles/80_k2cloud/09-common-operations/80_k2cloud_common_operations_production_readiness_checklist.md

 ## Storage and Lifecycle Readiness

-Confirm whether the Space Profile uses a `managed` or `noSdb` persistence model and understand the lifecycle implications.
+Confirm the persistence model used by the Space Profile and understand its lifecycle implications.
+K2cloud SaaS uses managed persistence; K2cloud Self-Hosted can use managed or noSdb, depending on the Space Profile and architecture.

 ### `managed`